planetlabs/staccato/README.md

 ## Code

+### Spring Boot / WebFlux

+Staccato is built using the latest versions of
+<a href="https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/">Spring Boot</a> and
+<a href="https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html">Spring WebFlux</a>.
+The codebase is written reactively, utilizing the <a href="https://projectreactor.io/">Project Reactor</a> library.

 ### Filters

-STAC implements a concept called filters, which allows items to be modified or transformed during any/all of 3 different
+Staccato implements a concept called filters, which allows items to be modified or transformed during any/all of 3 different operations:
-operations:

 * [index](./staccato-commons/src/main/java/com/boundlessgeo/stac/filter/ItemIndexFilter.java)
 * [update](./staccato-commons/src/main/java/com/boundlessgeo/stac/filter/ItemUpdateFilter.java)